thepythonic/browsercms/doc/features/form_builder.md

 # Make a Form Builder

+* If only change to a Form is the slug, it will not save due to it not requiring a version change.

+* BUG: New portlets/products/catalogs don't work (removed block_path)
 * BUG: When creating a new form (because its technically being 'editted') there is no autoslug generation.
 * Then pick another input type (Dropdown?)
 [Add subclasses?]
 * Need to allow be able to select template for specific forms.